varnish/Varnish-Book/varnish_book.rst

 - ``set()``
 - ``unset()``

-All functions are avialable in all subroutines, except the listed in Table `Specific Function Availability`_.
+All functions are avialable in all subroutines, except the listed in the table below.

+.. table 11

-.. csv-table:: Specific Function Availability
+.. csv-table:: Table :counter:`tables`: Specific Function Availability
    :name: Specific Function Availability
    :delim: ,
    :header-rows: 1